Opening remarks (5 min)

-This meeting celebrates the 15th anniversary of APOGEE first light, and the gigantic and uniform quality data set it generated.
-We celebrate the scientific success of the project during the 3rd and 4th phases of the Sloan Digital Sky Survey, led by Steven Majewski, reviewing the most important results of the survey, reflecting on the still untapped potential of the existing database, the future developments in hardware, software and models that are needed to improve precision and accuracy, while discussing the prospects for new observations obtained as part of SDSS-V and beyond.
+This meeting celebrates the 15th anniversary of APOGEE’s first light and the enormous, uniform, high-quality dataset it has produced.
+It also provides a timely opportunity to recognize Steve Majewski’s 65th birthday and his leadership of APOGEE during the third and fourth phases of the Sloan Digital Sky Survey.
+We will review the survey’s most impactful results, reflect on the still largely untapped potential of the existing database, discuss the hardware, software, and modeling developments needed to further improve precision and accuracy, and explore prospects for new observations from SDSS-V and beyond.

 We aim to provide a harassment-free conference for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technological choices.
 Harassment of participants, in any form, will not be tolerated during the conference.
 Deliberate intimidation, stalking, or sexual language and imagery is not appropriate for any conference venue, including talks or online media.
 If a conference participant engages in harassing or any of the aforementioned behavior, the conference organizers may take any action they deem appropriate, including warning the offender, or expulsion of the offender from the conference with no refund.